Three-Dimensional Ultrasound Matrix Imaging: Comparison between iterative time reversal and phase reversal

 with $\mathbf{W}^{(n)}$, the wave-front at iteration $n$ of the ITR process and $\sigma$, the scatterer reflectivity.
 ITR is shown to converge towards a time-reversal invariant that is nothing other than the first eigenvector, $\mathbf{U}^{(1)}_\textrm{out}=\lim\limits_{n \rightarrow +\infty} \mathbf{W}^{(n)}$.

-To optimize the estimation of aberrations over the full probe aperture, our idea is to modify the ITR process by still re-emitting a phase-reversed wave-field but with a constant amplitude on each probe element [Fig.~\ref{S2_IPRvsSVD}c].
+To optimize the estimation of aberrations over the full probe aperture, our idea is to modify the ITR process by still re-emitting a phase-reversed wave-field but with a constant amplitude on each probe element [Supplementary Figure~\ref{S2_IPRvsSVD}c].
 In practice, this operation is performed using the following IPR algorithm: